 In this new “Age of the Employee”, employees want choice.
-Companies planning to return to the office should look to shift to an employee-centric approach to empower employees with the ability to help decide what works best for them.
+Companies planning to RTO (return to office) should look to shift to an employee-centric approach to empower employees with the ability to help decide what works best for them.
 That doesn’t necessarily mean a “work from anywhere, anytime” strategy.
 In fact, while that approach may work for some, it has several challenges for most job functions and the individuals who are given that much time management responsibility.
 But it does mean offering employees more options than just the traditional commuting to work in-office full-time at an assigned desk.

 When it comes to the number of days Employees and Employers want workers to be working at the office, the numbers have been consistent.
 Employees generally prefer two days or less and employers want three days or more.
 Employers who design multiple options for employees with varying levels of in-office working are going to make their employees happier by allowing them to have a say in what is going to best suit them as individuals.
 Being inflexible and forcing employees to adopt a corporate-centric strategy will drive employees to other companies (and possibly competitors) where they are given choice.
 Strict = Stress.